Tukito14/Segment-Trees/README.md

 EX: ```st.view("normal.txt");```

-This should print out the values of each cell in order and create a txt file that has text in it that can be used to create a DOT file, which can be viewed using this online tool: https://dreampuf.github.io/GraphvizOnline/
+This should print out the values of each node in order and create a txt file that has text in it that can be used to create a DOT file, which can be viewed using this online tool: https://dreampuf.github.io/GraphvizOnline/

 It should create a DOT file similar to the ones above.